suramya-shah/introduction-to-microfrontends/README.md

 export default App;
 ```

-And here's an example code for `Button.js`:
+Following is example code for `Button.js`:

 ```jsx
 import React from 'react';